 Childhood memories of Eid bring in the sweet taste of Semaiya Kheer or vermicelli pudding, also called Shemuiyer Payesh in Bengali.
 The shimuiyer payesh that I have eaten at most Bengali homes, is made much like the rice pudding.
 The shimuiyer payesh, however, is sweetened with sugar and Gur or jaggery is seldom used in it.
 It is also less dense.
 Here's my easy recipe for the delicious festive dessert.

-It’s time to reflect what I’ve been eating in our Chennai home
+It’s time to reflect upon what we’ve been eating in our Chennai home

 Celebrating Bengali New Year and Tamil New Year at home

 Shubho Noboborsho!
 Wishing all of you on the occasion of Bengali New Year.
 Also wishing everyone for the other Indian regional New Years like Ugadi, Puthandu, Vishu , Baisakhi, Vihu, Gudi Padwa and others.
 If you aren’t celebrating a New Year… may we simply celebrate life!
 A new dawn and a beautiful morning… and some behind the scenes hustle We are blessed with stunning sunrises over an uninterrupted view of the backwaters.
 It had rained in the early morning hours and the horizon was still dark and thunderous on Noboborsho morning.
 The morning breeze carried the earthy aroma of the fresh rains and the seagulls seem to be too drenched…

 Kovalam Beach | Buying fish at the seashore and a recipe of Beer Battered Squid